RefurbishedCommodore/Peripherals/Disk Drives/Amiga Internal Drive/Panasonic/Ser.No. 327805/README.md

 # Refurbish activities

-The planned refurbishment activites for this Amiga 500 (Order may vary.
-Several of them in parallell):
+The planned refurbishment activities for this Amiga 500 (order may vary; several activities may be performed in parallel):

 - [x] Clean the interior
 - [x] Clean special parts such as R/W head and stepper motor shaft
 - [x] Refurbish mainboard
-- [ ] Testing and validation
+- [x] Testing and validation

-The plan can be updated during the refurbishment process.
-Sometimes I discover areas that needs special attention.
+The plan may be updated during the refurbishment process.
+Sometimes I discover areas that need special attention.
 <br>

 [![Back to TOC](https://img.shields.io/badge/TOC-grey?style=plastic)](#table-of-contents)